 As a kid I remember hearing how a humans legs weigh half our body weight.
 To this day I love telling players how getting both feet off the ground helps with our kicking power.
 For easy math, let’s say a person weighs 100 pounds.
 Well, if a player kicks a ball getting both feet off the ground, all 100 pounds is behind that kick.
-But if you kick without getting both feet off the ground, you’re only using the weight of 1 leg.
+Although, if you kick without getting both feet off the ground, you’re only using the weight of 1 leg.
 Since our legs weigh half our body weight, this means only 25 pounds is behind the ball for a 100 pound person.
 Below you’ll learn different ways to do this.
 Let’s get started.

 2 ways to get both feet off the ground – landing on your shooting foot